nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 - Clone or download the repository.

-- Open files using the recommended software.
+- Open files using the recommended software (Adobe Photoshop, Inkscape, etc.).

 - Follow the provided guidelines for correct implementation.